iskurbanov/shopify-next.js-tailwind/README.md

 ## Topics Covered

+* NEW 2022 Updated!
+Using SWR for automatically updating content on SSG (Static Site Generation) websites.
 * Blazing fast storefronts using Next.js for eCommerce.
 * Managing Cart data with React Context and localStorage.
 * Rapid component development with Tailwind CSS.